LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/motionless.md

 &nbsp;

+&nbsp;
+## 13

+&nbsp;

 His movements were fluid, his strikes precise, and his speed unmatched.
 He moved through the battlefield like a ghost, leaving a trail of bodies in his wake.
 His enemies whispered of him in fear.

 &nbsp;

 From the soldier's standpoint, the man was a living nightmare.
 They had heard rumours of him before, but seeing him in action was a whole different story.
 He moved with such speed and precision, it was like he was dancing through the battlefield.
 Soldiers on both sides fell under his blade, and there was no pattern to his attacks.
 He seemed to strike at random, never staying in one place for too long.
 Some even whispered that he was a demon, summoned by the enemy to take them all down.
 But as time went on, it became clear that he didn't discriminate between sides.
-He was a killing machine, and the soldiers learned to fear the mere mention of his name.
+He was a killing machine, and soldiers learned to fear the mere mention of his name.

+&nbsp;

+&nbsp;
+## 14

 &nbsp;